incremen/whatsapp-wordle/README.md

 A WhatsApp bot with multiple modules — Wordle, Last.fm, and LaTeX.
 Built with `whatsapp-web.js` and runs as your WhatsApp user.
 Works in DMs and group chats.

 This is inspired by discord bots, who have a lot of functionality.
-The goal is to import all the cool stuff discord bots can do into discord.
+The goal is to import all the cool stuff discord bots can do into whatsapp.
 - `!help` — list all commands

 ## Wordle